Martchus/tageditor/README.md

 The tag editor can read and write the following tag formats:
 - iTunes-style MP4 tags (MP4-DASH is supported)
 - ID3v1 and ID3v2 tags
+  - conversion between ID3v1 and different versions of ID3v2
-- Vorbis and Opus comments (cover art via "METADATA_BLOCK_PICTURE" is supported) in Ogg streams
+- Vorbis and Opus comments in Ogg streams
+  - cover art via "METADATA_BLOCK_PICTURE" is supported
 - Matroska/WebM tags and attachments

 ## Additional features
 The tag editor can also display technical information such as the ID, format, language, bitrate, duration, size, timestamps, sampling frequency, FPS and other information of the tracks.

 It also allows to inspect and validate the element structure of MP4 and Matroska files.